lambda-science/MyoQuant/README.md

 ### Installing from PyPi

-Using pip, you can simply install MyoQuant in a python environnement with a simple: `pip install myoquant`
+Using pip, you can simply install MyoQuant in a python environment with a simple: `pip install myoquant`

 ### Installing from source

 1. Clone this repository using `git clone https://github.com/lambda-science/MyoQuant.git`
-2. Create a virtual environnement by using `python -m venv .venv`
+2. Create a virtual environment by using `python -m venv .venv`
 3. Activate the venv by using `source .venv/bin/activate`
 4. Install MyoQuant by using `pip install -e .`